getsentry/gitbot/README.md

 The GCR instances have these environments defined:

+- DEPLOY_SSH_KEY: Contents of private key
 - ENV: staging (Only applicable for staging)
-- DEPLOY_SSH_KEY: Contents of private key
+- GITHUB_WEBHOOK_SECRET: This value comes from the webhook created on the Sentry repo (or your fork)
 - Images deployed from `gcr.io/sentry-dev-tooling/sentry-deploy-sync-hook`

 ## Deployment